Jason-Skillman/Scene-Fader-Manager/README.md

 |`OnFadeOut`|Fires when the manager has completely faded out and the screen is visible.|

 ## Components

-### Persistent
-The `Persistent` component is used for quickly making game objects's persistent.
-When you are loading in and out scenes you should always have an active camera to show the UI and hear audio.
-Uses `DontDestroyOnLoad()`.

 ### SceneUtilityFunctions
 The `SceneUtilityFunctions` component is a wraper class that uses the static functions found in the `SceneUtility`.
 Can be used to instantly load or unload scenes with a UI button or other event.